treymarc/multiwii-mavlink-gc/README.md

 ===================

-Windows only :

-	$ make WINBUILD=true

-all Arch :
+Windows and Linux Arch :

 	$ make